rstedham/shamba/readme.md

 ## Community

-For any help or issued, please contact the community here [https://framavox.org/shamba](https://framavox.org/shamba/).
+For any help or issues, please contact the community here [https://framavox.org/shamba](https://framavox.org/shamba/).

 ## DATA